cerplot/luigi/doc/luigi_patterns.rst

 Propagating parameters with Range
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some tasks you want to recur may include additional parameters which need to be configured.
+Some steps you want to recur may include additional parameters which need to be configured.
 The Range classes provide a parameter which accepts a :class:`~luigi.parameter.DictParameter`
 and passes any parameters onwards for this purpose.

 .. code-block:: console

-	luigi RangeDaily --of MyTask --start 2014-10-31 --of-params '{"my_string_param": "123", "my_int_param": 123}'
+	luigi RangeDaily --of MyStep --start 2014-10-31 --of-params '{"my_string_param": "123", "my_int_param": 123}'

-Alternatively, you can specify parameters at the task family level (as described :ref:`here <Parameter-class-level-parameters>`),
+Alternatively, you can specify parameters at the step family level (as described :ref:`here <Parameter-class-level-parameters>`),
-however these will not appear in the task name for the upstream Range task which
+however these will not appear in the step name for the upstream Range step which
-can have implications in how the scheduler and visualizer handle task instances.
+can have implications in how the scheduler and visualizer handle step instances.

 .. code-block:: console

-	luigi RangeDaily --of MyTask --start 2014-10-31 --MyTask-my-param 123
+	luigi RangeDaily --of MyStep --start 2014-10-31 --MyStep-my-param 123

 .. _batch_method: